LLNL/sundials/doc/shared/RecentChanges.rst

 Fixed a bug in some Fortran examples where ``c_null_ptr`` was passed as an argument to a function pointer instead of ``c_null_funptr``.
 This caused compilation issues with the Cray Fortran compiler.

+Fixed a bug where :c:func:`MRIStepEvolve` would not handle a recoverable error produced from evolving the inner stepper.